 Project description: The process of domestication has fascinated biologists since the early days of the evolutionary theory.
 Domestication represents observable evolutionary change in a relatively short time span making it an ideal subject to study these processes.
 Recent technological advances in archaeogenomics allow to study such evolutionary changes through time by obtaining genomic data from populations across time and space.
 The project will conduct temporal sampling of sheep populations in Central Asia in order to understand how neutral and selective processes changed these populations over time.

 Qualifications: A doctoral degree in a relevant field is required at the starting date.
 The ideal candidate is highly motivated with a thorough education and strong interest in archaeo-/palaeogenomics, evolutionary and population genetics.
 Experience in working in a molecular biology research lab is required, previous experience in working in an ancient DNA lab is a big plus.
-Experience with large-scale genetic data analysis and scripting/programming is also advantageous.
+Experience with handling Next Generation Sequencing data, population genomic data analysis and scripting/programming is also advantageous.
 Candidates must have excellent written and oral communication skills in English.

 How to apply: Please email your application to Torsten Günther (torsten ‘dot’ guenther ‘at’ ebc ‘dot’ uu ‘dot’ se).
 The email should use the subject line “CTS Postdoc application” and all documents should be attached as a SINGLE PDF file.
 The application should include a letter of intent describing your research interests and your suitability for the position.
 The application should also include a CV with a publication list and other relevant achievements.
 Please provide contact details for at least two references.

-The position: This position is funded by a tax-free two year stipend (23,000 SEK per month) awarded by Carl Tryggers Foundation.
+The position: Staring date is September 1st or according to agreement (but no later than December 2019).
+This position is funded by a tax-free two year stipend (23,000 SEK per month) awarded by Carl Tryggers Foundation.
 The regulations of the foundation require that the candidate is an incoming postdoc (i.e. the PhD degree should not be from Uppsala University).

 Looking forward to your applications!